fboender/cfgtrack/README.md

 If you want to use the mail (-m) option, GNU mailx must be installed.
 For Debian-derived systems:

   apt-get install mailutils

-### Debian / Ubuntu / Linux Mint installation

-1. Download the .deb file:
-2. Install the package: `sudo dpkg -i cfgtrack*.deb`
-3. To uninstall: `apt-get purge cfgtrack`

-If you want to use the mail (-m) option, Python (v2.5+) must be installed.
-Python is available on nearly all unices.

 Usage
 -----